abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 = |+\rangle|-\rangle
 $$

 We have got the result as expected.
 Here note that we are representing the result in the vector form and also in dirac notation.
-Remember that specifying full matrices and vectors won't be always possible.
+Remember that specifying full matrices and vectors won't always be possible.
 So sometimes we use dirac notations to simplify things.
-But while using dirac notation we may loose some patterns of the operations, which we might have figured out if we have used the full matrix form.
+But while using dirac notation we may loose some patterns of the operations, which we might have figured out if we have used the full matrix format.
 So both these approaches has its own pros and cons.

-#### What is reversible operations?
+#### Another example of unitary operation(This is specifically called reversible operation)?

-If the unitary operations are also deterministic, then we call them reversible operations.
-When we apply deterministic operation on some classical state it will always give the result as one of the possible calssical states.
+If an operation is both deterministic and unitary then it is called reversible operations.
+When we apply deterministic operation to some classical state it will always give the result as another calssical state.
 We have seen one such example in `Ex-7` in the [131_MS_Classical_Information](./131_MS_Classical_Information.md) blog.
-The reverse operation of the particular unitary matrix is computed by the `conjugate transpose` of the unitary matrix that represents the operation.
+The reversed operation of the particular unitary matrix is computed by the `conjugate transpose` of the unitary matrix that represents the original operation.

 $$
 U = \sum_{k=0}^{7} |binary \; encoding\; of \;((k+1) \;mod \;8)\rangle